HELIOS APP (Viking Centro App)

 People want to reassure themselves about their choices and see that they are actually making progress

-They stay at home doing things like watching TV all afternoon or don’t go to the gym at all because they don’t have gym buddies
+Stay home doing things like watching TV all afternoon or skip the gym entirely because they don’t have workout buddies to go with

 Track their calorie expenditure, check how many people are in each session, and share any limitations or injuries that prevent them from performing certain exercises